dylanyeung/portfolio-website/README.md

 - **GitHub:** [Github.com/dylanyeung](https://github.com/dylanyeung)

 ## Conclusion
-This portfolio website implements modern web development practices using HTML and CSS to create a well-crafted and visually appealing web experience.
-JavaScript is employed to enhance interactivity and user experience.
-Designed to provide an engaging and functional user experience, it integrates contemporary design principles and interactive features.
-The site’s structure and functionality offer a clear demonstration of proficiency in creating responsive and dynamic web interfaces, showcasing the ability to build well-crafted, user-centric web applications.
+This portfolio website showcases modern web development practices with a focus on HTML and CSS for creating a visually appealing and well-structured web experience.
+JavaScript is used to enhance interactivity and functionality.
+The design integrates contemporary principles to deliver a dynamic, engaging user experience.
+Overall, the site demonstrates proficiency in developing responsive and user-centric web applications.